groxaxo/Auralis-Enhanced/README.md

 Auralis is a text-to-speech engine that makes voice generation practical for real-world use:

-- Convert the entire first Harry Potter book to speech in 10 minutes
+- Convert the entire first Harry Potter book to speech in 10 minutes (**realtime factor of ≈ 0.02x!** )
 - Automatically enhance the reference quality, you can register them even with a low quality mic!
 - It can be configured to have a small memory footprint (scheduler_max_concurrency)
 - Process multiple requests simultaneously